 This section should describe in both quantitative and qualitative terms, the nature and scope of the particular problem or issue the proposed project is designed to address.
 In this section:

 - 1. Briefly describe and cite (using reliable population-based, state, and local data sources) the impact of falls in your state/region/tribe and how your proposed evidence-based falls prevention programs will address this impact. - 2.
-Describe the gap between the current availability of your proposed falls prevention programs and the ideal situation where the programs are readily available.
-This should include a description of the current delivery status of falls prevention programs, sustainability efforts, geographic/population reach of the proposed programs in your state/region/tribe and the extent to which a network exists for systematically delivering and sustaining these programs. - 3.
+Describe the gap that exists in the availability of your proposed falls prevention programs.
+This should include a description of the current delivery status of falls prevention programs by your organization or by other organizations in the targeted geographic area, sustainability efforts, geographic/population reach of the proposed programs in your state/region/tribe, the extent to which a network exists for systematically delivering and sustaining these programs and why your organization is positioned to fill the existing gap. - 3.
 Include a Project Map of your state/region/tribe that shows where your proposed programs are already being offered (if applicable), and which areas are being selected for this project.
 Provide data to support why you are targeting those areas (e.g., the number of older adults, the lack of available programs, etc.).
 The map should be included as an appendix to your application.